MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Italy/how-to-report-trade-with-customers-and-vendors-in-blacklist-countries-regions.md

 ---
 # How to: Report Trade with Customers and Vendors in Blacklist Countries-Regions
 You must submit a periodic report of transactions with customers and vendors in certain countries/regions that the Italian government has identified in a blacklist.
 The blacklist communication report must be submitted to the Italian Revenue Agency to help prevent VAT fraud.
 Transactions that are subject to blacklist reporting include the following:

 -   Purchases of goods or services

 -   Sales of goods or services

  On a monthly or quarterly basis, you must generate the blacklist communication report for transactions with countries/regions that have privileged taxation and send it to the Italian Revenue Agency.
 The Italian Revenue Agency decides which countries/regions are included on the blacklist.
 You can view or change countries/regions on the blacklist by using the **Countries/Regions** window.
-The periodic report ../../includes only transactions that have an amount above a certain threshold.
+The periodic report includes only transactions that have an amount above a certain threshold.
 The threshold amount calculation is applied at the document level.
 For more information, see the [Italian Revenue Agency](http://go.microsoft.com/fwlink/?LinkId=396483).

  Before you can submit the periodic report, you must set up [!INCLUDE[navnow](../../includes/navnow_md.md)].

 ### To update the relevant countries/regions

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Countries/Regions**, and then choose the related link.

 2. Choose the relevant country/region, and then select the **Blacklisted** field.

     > [!NOTE]
     >  You may not be able to see the **Blacklisted** field.
 In that case, you must add it to the view.

 3. Enter the **Foreign Country/Region Code** for the blacklisted country/region.

  For a list of relevant countries/regions and codes, see the [Italian Revenue Agency](http://go.microsoft.com/fwlink/?LinkID=206524).

 ### To specify the current threshold amount

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **VAT Posting Setup**, and then choose the related link.

 2. In the **VAT Posting Setup** window, on the **Navigate** tab, in the **Setup** group, choose **Blacklist Comm.
 Amount**.

 3. In the **Blacklist Comm.
 Amounts** window, fill in the fields as described in the following table.

     |Field|Description|
     |---
     title: How to Report Trade with Customers and Vendors in Blacklist Countries-Regions
     description: You must submit a periodic report of transactions with customers and vendors in certain countries/regions that the Italian government has identified in a blacklist.
 The blacklist communication report must be submitted to the Italian Revenue Agency to help prevent VAT fraud.
 Transactions that are subject to blacklist reporting include the following:

     documentationcenter: ''
     author: SorenGP